-- Plus Continuants.
+- Plus Continuants (Not on Wage and Tax).
 Continuants not on the Wage and Tax Statement are identified and added back in this step.

 - Net Eligible Employees.
 (Line 7 = Lines 4 - 5 + 6)

-- Enter the number of Eligible Employees on the Census.
+- Net Eligible Employees on the Census.
 Provide the date of the census being reconciled.

 - Number of FTEs in past calendar year for over 50% of work days.
 Divide the number of hours worked for those part-time employees under the FTE Hour limit and add to full-time employees for 20 or more weeks in preceding calendar year.
 This is the number that must be over 20 to be in the COBRA program, otherwise, it's State Continuation.

-- Total number of Full and Part-Time Employees in 20 or more weeks in the current or preceding year.
+- Max # of Full and Part Time employees employed at one time in past 20 weeks.
 This calculation looks at the number of employees for determining if Medicare can be primary.
 This represents the highest number of employees reported during a single pay period in the timeframe.
 To qualify as Medicare primary a group must have fewer than 20 employees on this line and complete additional registration paperwork.

-- Participation Rate.
+- Participation Rate, must be over 75%.
 This is calculated line 8 divided by line 7.

 - Continuation Program in Effect.
 If line 9 is over 19 for over 50% of the work days in the preceding year, the group qualifies for COBRA treatment, otherwise, it's State Continuation.